MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 ### How to prevent users from using Copilot

 - To prevent your users from using any of Copilot's capabilities, by contacting Microsoft Support.
-You can disable and re-enable at tenant level easily using a PowerShell script.
 - To prevent users from using Copilot’s generative answers capability, Power Platform administrators can turn off the **Copilot help assistance in Power Automate via Bing** setting in the Power Platform admin center.

 ### What are the limitations of Copilot in Power Automate for desktop?